What is your morning routine?

 Do you use an alarm to wake you up in the morning, and if so do you ever hit the snooze button?

-I do not use an alarm unless I have to catch a flight.
+I don’t use an alarm unless I have a flight to catch.
 I also don’t schedule meetings or coaching calls until at least 10:00am (preferably eleven), which helps me avoid a feeling of rushing out of bed to start the day.
 I figure that my body will rest as long as it needs to rest.

 How soon after waking up do you have breakfast, and what do you typically have?

-Most days I have my mom’s famous chili soup for lunch (recipe here - make one batch and it lasts all week!) which reduces decision-fatigue from having to decide what to cook or eat every day.
+In the Winter I also make my mom’s chili soup for lunch and/or dinner (recipe here—make one batch and it lasts all week!) which reduces decision-fatigue from having to decide what to cook or eat every day.

 Do you have a morning workout routine?

 Working out is my reward later in the day.
 I set aside my first work hours for high-priority tasks and strategic projects, then take calls or do podcast interviews in the middle of the day.
 I work very diligently and focused from 10:00am to about 3:00pm, then I head out for a walk, yoga, or pilates class.
 I often meet up with a friend for coffee or dinner as a combo with one of those activities, or afterward.
 My favorite way to catch-up with people is “walk and talks” which makes the conversation more engaging and has the added benefit of including exercise in social time.